- Residential Dining

 Herb’s Organic Food Disposal

 Northeastern Dining has been partnered with Herb’s Organic Food Disposal, a local organic waste recycling company, for seven years.
-Over 600 tons of kitchen and plate food waste is collected annually across campus dining facilities in our Be Green compost bins.
+525 tons of kitchen and plate food waste is collected annually across campus dining facilities in our Be Green compost bins.
 Once collected Herb’s Disposal transports the organic food waste to an approved Massachusetts Department of Environmental Protection active composting site.

 What Makes Us Green?